 From the welcome pack given to every child on arrival to the age-appropriate kids’ clubs, children are treated like proper guests with real needs – this is a hotel that knows what children look for in a holiday!

 The hotel is especially good for children under 10 years of age with a kids’ club for two age groups that organises lots of fun, appropriate activities and games, including swimming lessons with a qualified teacher.
 There’s also a baby concierge that welcomes little ones from the age of six months.

-There are three swimming pools; the indoor kids’ pool, the spa pool and the lagoon pool.
-Unfortunately the lagoon pool is only open from June to September so I didn’t get to try it out when I visited – but it looks lovely!
+There are three swimming pools; the indoor pool for children, the spa pool and the lagoon pool.
+Unfortunately the lagoon pool is only open from June to September so I didn’t get to try it out when I visited.

-The spa also welcomes kids of all ages and there were plenty of families making the most of the indoor heated pool when we visited (and only a couple daring to dip their toes into the chilly outdoor pool!).
+The spa also welcomes kids of all ages and there were plenty of families making the most of the indoor heated pool when we visited.
 What’s particularly lovely about the spa are the number of treatments available for kids.
 You can choose to enjoy a mother / daughter massage or a father / son treatment.
-I’ve never had the opportunity to do this and would love to try it out with my daughter when we go back (yes, we will definitely be going back!).

 Teenagers are less catered for at Martinhal Cascais but there are bikes to hire, swimming pools to swim in and lots of activities nearby.
 Lisbon, Sintra and Cascais are easy day trips (although I would highly recommend spending a couple of days in Lisbon at the Martinhal Chiado either at the beginning or end of your trip).
 The fun seaside town of Cascais is a short taxi ride or cycle away where you can join the locals on one of the many great beaches.